doorfortyfour/TileWorldCreator/docs/Workflow.md

   Here we have a map which has two height layers.
 The generation stack consists of two layers, one which generates the ground and another with an inset which generates the top     level.
 Because of this, we don't want to instantiate the tiles in the ground layer which are underneath the top layer.
 Therefore we assign the top layer to the ignore layers.

 ### Instantiate Objects
-The instantiate objects layer instantiates single prefabs based on the assigned generated map layer.
+The instantiate objects layer instantiates single prefabs based on the assigned generated layer.

 + `Name`
   The layer name